scionproto/scion/doc/ColibriDesign.rst

     ``C=1`` we can follow the same principle described above and ensure in the COLIBRI service that the packet represents a valid segment reservation.

-As it can be noted, two sets of MAC values will be produced depending on the value of the flag ``C``.
-For ``C=1`` the MAC is computed and used directly in the HopFields.
+We calculate the MAC differently depending on the value of the flag ``C``.
+For ``C=1`` the MAC is computed by each of the on-path ASes, and copied directly to their HopField.
+Like with the regular SCION path, this MAC is later validated by the same on-path AS when a packet uses the HopField.

-But when ``C=0``, we want to avoid end hosts from the source of the reservation AS *A* being able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus AS *A*
+With ``C=0`` (data plane traffic), we want to avoid end hosts from the source of the reservation
+AS *A* being able to leak the MACs to other entities in different ASes, that could then generate traffic that appears like generated from the original AS *A*, and thus AS *A*